In just a few days, I’ll be going to Africa.

 While I’ve been overseas many times, I’ve never been on such a long flight or to an area I’m very unfamiliar with.
 I thought about chickening out a few times, but realized that if I can face my fears, I’ll be richly rewarded–warm weather, beaches–what’s not to like?

-Many of you have probably felt this way in your job search.
+Essay writers sure that many of you have probably felt this way in your job search.

 This fear especially seems to strike shy people, who don’t feel comfortable networking or interviewing.
 Obviously, there’s no way around the latter, but many avoid meeting new people due to anxiety.
 If you’re looking for work, this may be the last thing you want to do.
 If this is how you feel, ask yourself “what will change if I do this?” and “what WON’T change?”
 The rewards will probably exceed your fears.
 If you make high-powered connections, get your resume in front of decision makers, or even get a job, it’s a no-brainer, right?